 Next, in 1 gallon of water, mix 1 cup lemon juice and 1 cup salt.

 Rinse it again with clean water and let it dry on a line.

 Get Your Sofa Mold-Free Today!

-While there are many methods to remove molds from sofas, sofa cushions, sofa beds, leather sofa, fabric sofa, and outdoor plastic sofa, the ones mentioned above are those we tried for ourselves and which worked best for us.
+While there are many methods to remove molds from sofas, sofa cushions, sofa beds, leather sofas, fabric sofas, and outdoor plastic sofas, the ones mentioned above are those we tried for ourselves and which worked best for us.
 Resuscitate your furniture’s aesthetics using these safe, non-toxic ways.
 Happy Cleaning!

 Getting rid of mold from different furniture can be achieved by using readily available kitchen products.
 We will be discussing exactly what you will need to remove mold and mildew from your sofa, sofa cushions, sofa beds, leather sofa, fabric sofa, and outdoor plastic sofa and in what quantities.